 print(stdout.read().decode())

 On a Linux server, exec_command is perfect.
-On a Cisco router, many platforms do not support exec channels and you need an interactive shell instead — the same PTY you would get from a real SSH login:
+On a Cisco router, many platforms do not support exec channels and an interactive shell is required instead — the same PTY a real SSH login provides:

 import time